jszavits/jszavits.github.io/_pages/home.md

 I have a background in nonequilibrium statistical physics, and an expertise in building and solving kinetic models of transcription and translation.

-I am especially interested in using kinetic modelling to infer the dynamics of gene expression from live-cell imaging and sequencing data.
+I am especially interested in using kinetic modelling to learn more about the dynamics of gene expression from live-cell imaging and sequencing data.

 ## News